PreslavStoyanov/Sport-World/README.md

 Full stack website for the sport world built with React, Spring, and MySQL.

-Note: This is the backend part of the project.
-To view the frontend [click here.]()

 ## Features
 - Commenting on futured matches
 - Create and delete custom categories
 - User passwords handling for not losing account
 - Receive daily top leagues matches

 ### Technical features
 - JWT authentication